The SAGES Program and Physical Education – Effective Fall 2018

 - Periodic reporting of progress;

-- Regular writing (e.g. drafts, progress reports, critiques) throughout the project including a final written report which may be a thesis or equivalent document associated with the project activity (e.g. such pursuits as performance, experiment, live case analysis, or creative writing), as approved by the department of capstone origin;
+- Regular writing (e.g. drafts, progress reports, critiques) throughout the project including a final written report which may be a thesis or equivalent document associated with the project activity (e.g. such pursuits as performance, experiment, live case analysis, or creative writing), as approved by the department in which the capstone is completed;

-- Oral reports including a final public presentation at the Senior Capstone Fair, a conference, a performance, a public lecture, a teaching presentation, or other, as approved by the department of capstone origin.
+- Oral reports including a final public presentation at the Senior Capstone Fair, a conference, a performance, a public lecture, a teaching presentation, or other, as approved by the department in which the capstone is completed.

 Some majors include and specify a senior capstone.
 Please review the specific requirements of your major(s) in the General Bulletin.